maddigits/maddigits.github.com/_posts/2012-11-23-dotfiles-are-meant-to-be-forked.md

 So I tweaked, removed, tweaked, cleaned-up, tweaked, etc etc, and there it is, my all-new [dotfiles][dotfiles]!

-They should work with both Linux and OS X (linux lacks a little automation, tough), and I tweaked it to fit my taste.
+They should work with both Linux and OS X (Linux lacks a little automation, tough), and I tweaked it to fit my taste.

 ## so get it, bro